Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

       branch: main
 ```

+A CFS configuration may also contain the following keys:

+- Use `if_exists` key to specify the behaviour when an image already exists on
+the system with the same name, as described in [Set behavior when items already
+exist](#set-behavior-when-items-already-exist).

 When `sat bootprep` is run against an input file, a CFS configuration is created
 corresponding to each configuration in the `configurations` section.
 For
 example, the configuration created from an input file with the layers listed